Neuroinflab/pyEcoHAB/README.rst

 pyEcoHAB allows for easy access to antenna readings.
 It implements a heuristic calculating timing and duration of animal visists to EcoHAB compartments.
 It also provides methods for determining mouse activity (number of visits and time spent in each chamber), in-cohort sociability, solitude (time mouse spent alone in EcoHAB chambers) and following.

-Installation
+Install
 ====================
 1. Download pyEcoHAB by clicking on the green "Code" button.
 If you download a zip file, remember to unzip it.
 We add new functionality to pyEcoHAB frequently, so it is probably better to clone the repository and fetch changes every couple of weeks.
 2. Add path to pyEcoHAB to your PYTHONPATH.
-If you are using pyCharm or Spyder, you can add it via its graphic interphase.
+If you are using pyCharm or Spyder, you can add it via its graphic interface.

 Analyze data